RenatoArbex/TransitNetworkDesign/Mumford/readme.md

 ![](Suggestion.png)

+As Mumford instances node location don't represent a real world exact location (as Mandl), node coordinates are used in place of latitudes and longitudes.

 TODO
-  - Include proposed route sets for all instances (best and Pareto frontier)
+  - Gather and Include proposed route sets for all instances (best and Pareto frontier)
-  - Adapt Mumford2 and 3 to the proposed file format and insert here